galbiston/geosparql-jena/README.md

 * Units of measure are automatically converted to the appropriate units for the coordinate reference system.
 * Geometry, transformation and spatial relation results are stored in persistent and configurable time-limited caches to improve response times and reduce recalculations.
 * Dataset conversion between serialisations and spatial/coordinate reference systems.
 Tabular data can also be loaded, see RDF Tables project (https://github.com/galbiston/rdf-tables).
+* Functions to test Geometry properties directly on Geometry Literals have been included for convenience.

 ## Getting Started
 GeoSPARQL Jena can be accessed as a library using Maven etc. from Maven Central.